 Annual, Calendula Officinalis

-and years, as these flowers will drop their seeds and reseed your flowerbed year after year.
+Select a location in your garden where they can grow undisturbed for years and years, as these flowers will drop their seeds and reseed your flowerbed year after year.

-each year.
-Space plants 15" apart.
+Space plants 15″ apart.

-left unattended.
+Once your Calendula plants are established, they should grow well, even if left unattended.
 Water them during dry periods, once or twice per week.

 Add mulch around the plants for appearance and to keep weeds down.